AshwinSundar/ashwinsundar/content/posts/css-cheat-sheet.md

 +++
-linkTitle = "CSS Cheatsheet"
-title = "CSS Cheatsheet"
-draft = true
-date = 2024-01-01
+linkTitle = "Incomplete CSS Cheatsheet" title = "Incomplete CSS Cheatsheet" draft = false genres = ["technical"] date = 2024-01-01
 +++

-# <span class = 'definition' data-def = 'Cascading Style Sheets'>CSS</span> Cheat Sheet

 ## Introduction

+Some running notes about CSS.

-I first learned <span class = 'definition' data-def = 'Cascading Style Sheets'>CSS</span> at least ten years ago.
+I first used <span class = 'definition' data-def = 'Cascading Style Sheets'>CSS</span> at least ten years ago.
 Since then, I have acquired knowledge and skills piecemeal.
 I recently decided to sit down and learn the best practices of the specification in 2023 from [this site](https://web.dev/learn/css/).
 Here are my summarized notes.

 ## Table of Contents